-Principle and Application How Copeland Borough Council demonstrates compliance 1.1 Being clear about the organisation's purpose and its intended outcomes for citizens and service users.
+Principle and Application How Copeland Borough Council demonstrates compliance Comments Working Paper 1.1 Being clear about the organisation's purpose and its Community Plan / Service Plans Corporate Plan was revised in 2005/06.
+Filed electronically. intended outcomes for citizens and service users.
 The governing body should make sure that there is a clear statement of the organisation's purpose and that it uses this as a basis for its planning.
-It should constantly review the decisions it takes, making sure that they further the organisation's purpose and contribute to the intended outcomes for citizens and users of services.
-Community Plan / Service Plans Community Strategy New and updated Corporate Plan including mission and values Service Plans - Members use the above plans as part of the budgetary process Scrutiny Committee Work Plans Action: review Corporate Plan when Community Strategy is revised (around February 2006)
+It should constantly review the decisions it takes, making sure that they further the organisation's Community Strategy New and updated Corporate Plan including mission and values Service Plans - Members use the above plans as part of the budgetary process Publication of 2005/06 Service Plans was delayed, due to delay in implementing the organizational restructure.
+Deadline for 2006/07 Service Plans is 31/3/06.
+Service Reviews were considered as part of budget process.
+Held by Policy Unit.
+To be published on intranet 06/07.
+Budget process file. purpose and contribute to the intended outcomes for citizens and users of services.
+Scrutiny Committee Work Plans Each Overview and Scrutiny Committee had an approved Work Plan.
+Revised Community Strategy Committee minutes.
+Action: review Corporate Plan when Community Strategy is revised (around February 2006) was delayed.
+Draft Corporate Plan 2005/07 submitted to Exec 21 02 06 prior to Full Council approval in June 2006.
+A

-Principle and Application How Copeland Borough Council demonstrates compliance 1.2 Making sure that users receive a high quality service The governing body should decide how the quality of service for users is to be measured and make sure that it has the information it needs to review service quality effectively and regularly.
-As part of this, it should ensure that it has processes in place to hear the views of users and non-users from all backgrounds and communities about their needs, and the views of service users from all backgrounds about the suitability and quality of services.
+Principle and Application How Copeland Borough Council demonstrates compliance Comments Working Paper 1.2 Making sure that users receive a high quality service The governing body should decide how the quality of service for users is Service Standards - customer charters Performance Indicators - local PIs Customer Service Strategy and Commitments approved by the Executive 21 02 06.
+Quarterly performance monitoring B to be measured and make sure that it has the information it needs to review service quality effectively and regularly.
+Regular Performance Monitoring reports.
+Corporate Team focus on specific PIs on Service Plans to Corporate Team.
+Quarterly reports to Executive on corporate plan objectives and Pl's. С As part of this, it should ensure that it has processes in place to hear the views of users and non-users from all backgrounds and communities about their needs, and the views of service users from all backgrounds about the suitability Communications Strategy The Communications Strategy was agreed in principle at the Improvement Plan Project Board 22 03 06.
+Further consultation needed.
+To be in place by end of May 2006.
+D and quality of services.
 The governing body should use this information when making decisions about service planning and improvement.
 Executive report on Customer Satisfaction response/ improvement following survey.
-Good practice examples: • Give Members a specific responsibility to ensure that information about users' experiences is collected, brought to the attention of the governing body and used in its decision making.
-Service Standards - customer charters Performance Indicators - local PIs Regular Performance Monitoring reports.
-Corporate Team focus on specific PIs Communications Strategy Improving Customer Satisfaction project Leisure - non user survey - Community Voice - Youth Council - User satisfaction - CEN - LSP - Copeland Direct - Joint Parish meetings - LPSA2 consultation exercise e.g. SIMALTO, service specific.
-Publicise results of surveys and Council's response.
-Increased sharing of learning through formal and informal complaints.
+Improving Customer Satisfaction project - Leisure non user survey - Community Voice - Youth Council - User satisfaction - CEN - LSP - Copeland Direct Customer First Project to address issues identified as deteriorating in terms of public satisfaction.
+Meetings held, action plans drawn up, first newsletter reporting progress published in February 2006.
+Stakeholder Group meeting 7/3/06.
+E - Joint Parish meetings - LPSA2 Youth Council met 3 times in 2005/06 - Question time with Councillors; Waste, Bullying & Clean Neighbourhoods; Annual Forum.
+NB Leisure Trust from 1/4/06.
+E